obiba/opal-doc/web-user-guide/administration/r.rst

 Permissions
 -----------

-The use of R service requires permission.
+The use of the R service requires permission.
 Needless to say that it should be granted to trusted users only as the R scripting capabilities are potentially harmful for the hosting system (Opal data are safe though as a user could not transfer a Opal table to a R data.frame in the R server if s/he has no permission to see the values of this table).